deltabox-studio/wordpress-railway/README.md

 # WordPress on Railway

-This template allows you to easily deploy WordPress to Railway with support for local development out of the box.
+Easily deploy WordPress to Railway with **seamless** support for **local development** out of the box.

+Focus is on the local development, so you can easily **create/manage custom plugins, themes or uploads** without relying on Railway's SSH.

+The template is easily **flexible** so you can use it in a **monorepo** or **extend it as you'd like**.

+## Deployment

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/templates)

+1. Click the "Deploy on Railway" button above.
+2. Follow the instructions to deploy the template at Railway.
+3. Open the URL assigned by Railway in your browser (eg. https://your-app-name.up.railway.app).
+4. Enjoy!

 ## Local Development

-- Manage plugins, themes and uploads locally in these linked directories:
+- Manage plugins, themes and uploads locally in these directories:
   - `./data/plugins`
   - `./data/themes`
   - `./data/uploads`
-- Will automatically sync local changes to the WordPress installation.
+- Will automatically sync local changes to WordPress.
+- Add an existing WordPress installation in `./data/migrate` to use it as the base installation.
+- Only `plugins`, `themes` and `uploads` are synced, the rest are ignored by default to avoid messing up the core files of WordPress.
+  - Feel free to add more directories if you need them.

 ### Prerequisites